IntelligentRoboticsLabs/ARViz/README.md

 * Secure communications.
 * Hololens Positioning in the scene.

-This project is based on the works of Esteve Fernández (esteve@apache.org) collected in the repository https://github.com/esteve/ros2_dotnet .
+This project is based on the works of Esteve Fernández (esteve@apache.org) collected in the repository https://github.com/esteve/ros2_dotnet.
+You can see his [Talk](https://vimeo.com/293302046) in ROSCon 2018 about this.

 This project is funded by [ROSIN](http://rosin-project.eu/) as a focused Technical Project.

 Project mantainers:
 * David Vargas (dvargas@inrobots.es)